Pier-Two/Lantern.Discv5/USAGE.md

 #### TableOptions Configuration

-`TableOptions` allows you to configure the settings related with the node table manager.
+`TableOptions` allows you to configure the settings related to the node table manager.
+Example:

 ```csharp
 var tableOptions = new TableOptions.Builder()